woroko/TUNIBot/rasaintentit/data/tunintentit3.md

 - How many student credits [Verkkopalvelujen informaatioarkkitehtuuri](course)
 - How many student points [Fonetiikan tutkimusmenetelmät - Transkriptioharjoitukset](course)
 - How many student credits from [Tekstin tekemisen perusteet](course)
-- How many student points from [Translating and Editing for Publication(course)
+- How many student points from [Translating and Editing for Publication](course)
 - How many ECTS from [Tutkielmaseminaari (kevätlukukaudelta 2018 jatkavat seminaarit)](course)
 - How many student credits is [Biokemian työt: Proteiinit](course)
 - How many points is [Translation II Finnish-English](course)